JoseP-UR/vtwitter/README.md

 -Made for educational purposes only

-# You have to create an app at https://developer.twitter.com/ to get your tokens and fill in the connection.php file
+# You have to create an app at https://developer.twitter.com/ to get your tokens and your user list id and fill in the connection.php file

 ## Project setup
 ```